mmungekar/VoogaSalad/design/DESIGN.md

 **Game Authoring Environment**

-* The Canvas Module will be the canvas on which the user edits and creates the game.
+* The `Canvas Module` will be the canvas on which the user edits and creates the game.
 It will provide the functionality of adding multiple backgrounds/foregrounds to the game as well as serving as a visual interface for the user to add and modify entities.
-The Canvas Module will directly communicate with the Entity Module-- once an entity has been customized, the user should directly be able to add it to the canvas while maintaining its user-defined properties.
+The `Canvas Module` will directly communicate with the `Entity Display Module` and the `Entity Editing Module` -- once an entity has been customized, the user should directly be able to add it to the canvas while maintaining its user-defined properties.

-* The Action/Event Module
+* The `Entity Editing Module` will serve as a creation point for Entities.
+In this panel, the user will be able to mix and match Events and Actions, before assigning them to the Entity being created.
+Once an Entity is created in this module, it will appear in the `Entity Display Module`.
+Likewise, an Entity in the `Entity Display Module` should be editable using this module.

-* The Entity Module will provide the user with the ability to select and drag entities to the canvas.
+* The `Entity Display Module` will provide the user with the ability to select and drag entities to the canvas.
+In addition, the module will give the user the option of launching the `Entity Editing Module` to edit an existing Entity, and will also allow the user to delete a created Entity.

-* The Settings Module will allow the user to change game-wide settings.
+* The `Settings Module` will allow the user to change game-wide settings.
 It contains a save button that directly communicates to the Game Data module (through a listener) when a game needs to be written to an XML file.
 The Settings Module will be different from the other modules in the sense that whatever is selected through it will be applied to the entire game (i.e., background music and scrolling direction).
 New settings can be added to the module through the addition of specific text fields/combo-boxes that directly reference valid features of the game.

-* All information contained in the authoring environment (game layout, custom entities created, etc...) will be passed to Game Data and saved.
+* All information contained in the authoring environment (game layout, custom entities created, etc.) will be passed to `Game Data` and saved.
 This way, not only will the user be able to access a saved game, he/she would also be able to save anything customized in the authoring environment.

 **Game Player**
 Has 2 modules